Tim EimanKey Account Manager

 I am proud to have served in the U.S. Army as a Military Police, Emergency Response Team, and Special Agent of the U.S. Army Criminal Investigation Division.
 I worked alongside dedicated fellow members of the armed service who understood the importance of mission, both in your daily roles and the overall mission to ensure our freedom and security.
 The military culture develops leadership skills that adapt to all situations which I have used throughout my career.

-I feel my time in the service provided great insights that help every day at the AHA.
+I feel my time in the service provided great insights that help every day at the American Heart Association.
 The importance of mission as a foundation to be impactful for all we do in our daily roles.
 What we do is important for the communities we serve and people affected by cardiovascular disease and stroke.
-Our efforts save lives, and for that I am proud as a former service member and staff member at the AHA.
+Our efforts save lives, and for that I am proud as a former service member and staff member at the American Heart Association.

 Connie MarkleyOperations Consultant